Fantasy football: 2022 NFL free agency roundup

 TE Dalton Schultz, Dallas Cowboys: Dallas sent Amari Cooper packing, freeing up considerable work.
 Some of those targets will head Schultz’s direction, and after two strong years in a row, he’s a midrange TE1 for most scoring formats.
 It’s unlikely the Stanford alum will take a step into the “Big 3” of TEs if Travis Kelce, Mark Andrews and Darren Waller all remain on the field, but there’s no reason a healthy Schultz cannot reprise his 2021 TE4 placement in a battle with oft-injured George Kittle.

-TE David Njoku, Cleveland Browns: Njoku’s return to the Browns is mildly surprising in relation to his lack of involvement (53 targets in 15 games last year).
-The Kevin Stefanski offense likes to deploy two tight ends, and the system has used Austin Hooper less as a receiver than expected when he was given a bag of cash just a few offseasons ago.
-Long story short, even after trading Odell Beckham last year and releasing Jarvis Landry this week, Njoku isn’t a draftable fantasy option in the vast majority of traditional leagues.
+UPDATED — TE David Njoku, Cleveland Browns: Njoku’s return to the Browns was mildly surprising in relation to his lack of involvement (53 targets in 15 games last year), but the release of tight end Austin Hooper makes it more understandable in hindsight.
+Kevin Stefanski’s offense likes to deploy two tight ends, and the system used Hooper less than expected as a receiver after he was given a bag of cash just a few offseasons ago.
+Now that he’s out of the picture, look for third-year TE Austin Bryant to see more action.
+No Hooper cracks opens the door for Njoku to possibly live up to his first-round billing when drafted in 2017.
+Keep tabs on him as the summer progresses.

 TE Mike Gesicki, Miami Dolphins: The Penn Stater will have to wait before testing the market for the first time in his career as Miami takes one of the top tight ends off the market.
 He should enjoy a strong season in South Beach if quarterback Tua Tagovailoa continues to grow as a passer.
 The incoming West Coast offense thrives by utilizing tight ends more than most, and Mike McDaniel’s system will push the ball down the seam.
 Gesicki could be poised for his best season to date.